 The area between Nottingham Station and intu Broadmarsh will no longer be dominated by traffic, providing a better experience, environment and road safety, with reduced noise and air pollution for all.
-New shops, businesses and restaurants will create a vibrant, revitalised city centre destination.
+New shops, businesses, restaurants and a new Central Library will create a vibrant, revitalised city centre destination.

 A Vision for the South of the City

 In recent years the redevelopment around the train station area has improved Nottingham’s standing as a destination city for shoppers, commuters and tourists.
 A better Broadmarsh will help to extend the reach of this new gateway into the city, welcoming visitors who walk up from the newly refurbished station towards the Old Market Square and beyond.
-They will be greeted by a vibrant, modern, pedestrian friendly space, filled with cafes, restaurants and shops.
+They will be greeted by a vibrant, modern, pedestrian friendly space, filled with cafes, restaurants, shops and a new Central Library, including the best children’s library in the country.
 Instead of walking and enduring a maze of tired 70s era buildings before the ‘real’ city centre is reached, the intention is to extend the city centre southward so visitors are instantly welcomed to Nottingham.

 A revised road plan is essential to making this vision a reality.
 Our plans to reduce the dominance of traffic on streets south of intu Broadmarsh follow earlier successful schemes which have dramatically improved the city centre and helped it remain a destination that attracts visitors.